The electric revolution is not just on the horizon, it’s very much in the here and now.

 - The cost of building and maintaining Electric Cars

 Resistance to change and a poor track record

-Every new technology has problems with gaining acceptance to the market and EVs are no different.
-Not only do they have to overcome an aversion to change from an end user perspective, in some instances, especially in the US, they have become emblematic of political and social divides too.
+Every new technology has problems with gaining acceptance in the market and EVs are no different.
+Not only do they have to overcome an aversion to change from an end-user perspective, but in some instances, especially in the US, they have become emblematic of political and social divides too.